Planning Your Hike to Europe – Russell Tours

 - Hiking (Trekking) Poles and the right boots.
 Here is a bit about why you need poles and and up-to-date list of available poleshttps://www.russelltours.com/hiking-alps-switzerland-using-hiking-poles-will-change-life/

 Most hikers know how to pace themselves.
 For a 7 or 9 day journey you will need to remember that every day you get up you are going to walk 4-12 miles depending on the hike you have chosen.
 What is important to know is that should you decide to skip a day.
 Fine.
 No worries.
-You can get a car with a driver or grab a tram to take you to the next town and stay where you planned and enjoy the day off.
+You can get a car with a driver (http://gettransfer.com) or grab a local cab (your hotel should be able to help you) or a tram or bus to take you to the next town and stay where you planned and enjoy the day off.
 No harm no foul.
 This is after all your vacation.

 Here is a form of the current hikes we offer.